A vintage pumpkin pie with all the necessary ingredientsA vintage pumpkin pie with all the necessary ingredients

 As previously mentioned, pumpkin pie has been part of Thanksgiving in America for centuries.
 The first Thanksgiving celebration, in 1621, featured pumpkin as a significant ingredient in many of the dishes that were served.
 In the 1800s, pumpkin pie became part of the traditional holiday menu, which is why it remains a favorite to this day.
 Plus, it’s a fantastic way to use up leftover pumpkin after Halloween, and it’s relatively easy to make, which means almost anyone can do it.

-See also What is the history of chicken and dumplings from the South?
+See also What is the history of chocolate cake from Germany?

 Interestingly, pumpkin pie was not always sweet.
 In the early days, pumpkin was used as a savory ingredient in stews and soups.
 It wasn’t until the 17th century that sweetened pumpkin pies started to appear.
 The addition of spices like cinnamon, nutmeg, and ginger helped to transform the dish into the sweet dessert we know and love today.
 Despite its evolution, pumpkin pie remains a staple of American cuisine and a beloved part of Thanksgiving celebrations across the country.